npm/static-pages/jobs.md

 > Something something something from Faiq TBD.

-Please include the word "internship" in your subject line if applying for this position.
+If you're interested, please send a brief email introducing yourself as well as a PDF or Google doc of your resume to [jobs@npmjs.com](mailto:jobs@npmjs.com) and include the word "internship" in your subject line.
 The internship is based out of our offices in Oakland, California.
 You must be part of the graduating class of 2016 or 2017 and legally able to work in the United States; we are not currently able to sponsor visa applications.

 ## About npm, Inc.